Rurouni Kenshin: The Motion Picture

-Rurouni Kenshin: The Motion Picture (るろうに剣心 -明治剣客浪漫譚- 維新志士への鎮魂歌, Rurouni Kenshin: Ishin Shishi e no Chinkonka), also known as Rurouni Kenshin: The Movie and Samurai X: The Motion Picture, is a 1997 Japanese animated martial arts film that premiered in Japan on December 20, 1997.
+Rurouni Kenshin: The Motion Picture (るろうに剣心 -明治剣客浪漫譚- 維新志士への鎮魂歌, Rurouni Kenshin: Ishin Shishi e no Chinkonka), also known as Rurouni Kenshin: The Movie and Samurai X: The Motion Picture, is a Japanese animated martial arts film directed by Tsuji Hatsuki, produced by Katsunori Narumo and Akio Wakana and written by Yukiyoshi Ohashi.
 It is based on the Rurouni Kenshin manga by Nobuhiro Watsuki.
 Set in the Meiji Era, the plot follows the clashes between the two warriors, Himura Kenshin, a pacifist who wishes to stop a rebellion from Takimi Shigure and a band of desperate rebels who have sworn to settle one final score with society.
 The movie takes place somewhere after the Kyoto arc.
+It was released in Japanese theaters on December 20, 1997.

 Plot

 During the Bakumatsu, two hitokiri warriors from the Ishin Shishi, Himura Kenshin and Gentatsu Takatsuki, face each other which ends with Kenshin's victory.
 The story then moves to the Meiji period where Kenshin is now a pacifist travelling from Tokyo to Yokohama with his friends Kamiya Kaoru, Sagara Sanosuke and Myojin Yahiko.
 There, Kenshin befriends the former samurai Takimi Shigure while stopping a group of sailors from attacking the young woman called Toki.
 The former Shinsengumi captain Saito Hajime, now a policeman, warns Kenshin not to get in touch with Shigure as the government's intels finds him suspicious, as he is linked with criminals and terrorists.

 Yahiko befriends one of Shigure's underlings, Yasuharu Musashino, and learns that they are rebels preparing to take down the Meiji government.
 Yahiko insists on joining them to carry the honor of his late father who died during the war in service to the Shogun.
 However, Shigure knocks him out and Kenshin, Sanosuke and Kaoru search for him in Tokyo.
 Sanosuke gathers information in regards of Shigure grabbing Ishin clan survivors from previous wars in order to create an army and is surrounded by military leader Eibin Tamano and Shigure's right hand man Sadajiro Kawaji.
 After finding Yahiko, Kenshin locates Shigure's forces attacking Tokyo in order to murder the Minister of Law and start a new rebellion in compensation for failing to do it in the Bakumatsu.
 Kenshin, Saito and Sanosuke enter the area and stop try stopping the terrorist attack.
 As Kenshin and Shigure exchange blows, the latter realizes that the former was Gentatsu's murderer and becomes enraged as he was his best friend and Toki's brother.
 However, Shigure escapes from when his forces suffer several casualties including Musashino.
 As the policemen are ordered to kill the rebels, Kenshin requests Yamagata Aritomo, general of the Japanese Army's ground troops, to give him time to stop Shigure alone and avoid bloodshed.
 Toki also becomes concerned about Shigure and begs Kenshin to save him.